abdulbadii/smart-directories-navigation/README.md

 go to $HOME dir.

 g -
-go back to the last dir. from where previously working directory (as opposed to g 1 below), if top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour
+go back to the last dir. from where previously working directory, if top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour

 g .
-go to directory on top of stack, that is the first in dir. list which has the index 1
+go to directory on top of stack which is the first of dir. list (as opposed to g 1 below)

 g 1
 like above, go to directory pointed by top of list, but will not have current directory retained